mindspore-ai/docs/docs/mindspore/source_en/migration_guide/sample_code.md

 Now, let's analyze the process and solve the problem.

 From the step trace, the step interval and forward and backward execution time are almost even.
-MindSpore provides an [on-device execution method](https://www.mindspore.cn/docs/en/r1.9/design/overview.html) to concurrently process data and execute the network on the device.
 You only need to set `dataset_sink_mode=True` in `model.train`.
 Note that this configuration is `True` by default.
 When this configuration is enabled, one epoch returns the result of only one network.
 You are advised to change the value to `False` during debugging.

 When `dataset_sink_mode=True` is set, the result of setting the profiler is as follows: